nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * Parameters appear in the form of a/PARAMETER
 * Words in UPPER_CASE are parameters to be specified by the user.
+* Indexes are absolute index that will not change even after some items are deleted.

 ### Appointment Management